yesmar/digitalrain/README.md

 * Instructions updated to use the latest version of GopherJS
 * Fixed links to point to the right places using https
-* Removed github.com link overlay and commented out the click event handler for a cleaner presetation
+* Removed github.com link overlay and commented out the click event handler for a cleaner presentation
 * Changed hard coded page title to a variable and updated the message

 ## Build